Iowa Wing Civil Air Patrol: Accidents

 On March 22, 2003, a Civil Air Patrol Cessna 182R with the tail code N6211E, assigned to the Iowa Wing's Des Moines Composite Squadron, was destroyed during takeoff and climb out from White Pigeon Airport (ICAO 7IA1) near North English, Iowa.
-The aircraft was on an instructional training flight that started at Ankeny Regional Airport, manned by Certified Flight Instructor Chaplain (Major) Christie Battle and Private Pilot Second Lieutenant James Johnson.
+The aircraft was on an instructional training flight that started at Ankeny Regional Airport, crewed by Certified Flight Instructor Chaplain (Major) Christie Battle and Private Pilot Second Lieutenant James Johnson.
 The National Transportation Safety Board reported the cause of the accident was determined to be the pilot's failure to maintain adequate airspeed which resulted in a stall.
 The instructor's improper decision to attempt to takeoff from a short, grass taxiway instead of departing from a proper runway aligned with the prevailing winds; the short, grass taxiway itself; the crosswind, trees, and transmission wires all contributed to the accident.
 Maj Battle was pronounced dead at the scene, while 2nd Lt Johnson sustained serious injuries.